LizMarlowe-byte/docs-as-code-portfolio-hugo/content/api-guides/OpenWeatherMap-API-Guide.md

-# OpenWeatherMap API Guide

-!!! abstract ""
+---
+title: "OpenWeatherMap API Guide"
-    This guide describes the _OpenWeatherMap API_, a comprehensive weather data service for developers.
-It covers essential concepts—API hosts, authentication, rate limits, and pagination—along with a practical onboarding tutorial and a curated reference organized by resource type.
+summary: "This guide describes the OpenWeatherMap API, a comprehensive weather data service for developers.
+It covers essential concepts—API hosts, authentication, rate limits, and pagination—along with a practical onboarding tutorial and a curated reference organized by resource type."
+draft: false
 ---

 ## 🌤️ Overview